teedoc/teedoc/plugins/teedoc-plugin-thumbs-up/README.md

-teedoc-plugin-ad-hint
+teedoc-plugin-thumbs-up
 ====

-Advertisement or global hint message support for [teedoc](https://github.com/Neutree/teedoc)
+Thumbs up support for [teedoc](https://github.com/Neutree/teedoc)

+Server demo see [server](./server), or use command `teedoc-thumbs-up-server` to run server.